 The different types and amounts of financial aid are varied.
 Depending on the type of aid, all, some, or none of your financial aid package may be able to be used for a study abroad opportunity.
-If you plan to use financial aid to cover some or all of your program’s expenses, keep in mind more financial aid may be available for HPU programs than unaffiliated programs.
+If you plan to use financial aid to cover some or all of your program’s expenses, keep in mind more financial aid may be available for HPU exchange programs than HPU affiliated programs and/or unaffiliated programs.
 Generally, HPU financial aid, including the Presidential Scholarship, is not available for an unaffiliated study abroad program and while federal financial aid may be available for use on an unaffiliated study abroad program, the process to request this aid differs.

 Before applying to any program, review the Financial Aid Policy on Studying Abroad, then contact the Office of Financial Planning.
 Financial Planning counselors can discuss the different types of financial aid and whether they can be applied to study abroad programs.